Dorothy Walcott Weeks: Career

 Following completion of graduate studies, Weeks developed and led the physics department at Wilson College in Chambersburg, Pennsylvania, from 1930 to 1956.
 Weeks left Wilson on sabbatical from 1943 to 1945, when she worked as a technical aide at the Office of Scientific Research and Development.
 Later, in 1949–50, Weeks was a Guggenheim Fellow at the Massachusetts Institute of Technology.
 While at Wilson in the 1940s, Weeks organized six summer sessions in which undergraduate women traveled to the Massachusetts Institute of Technology to work with George R. Harrison in the spectroscopy laboratory on compiling wavelength tables.
 Harrison referred to this as the "Charm School."
 Among the undergraduate students who participated was Katherine Sopka.

 From 1956 through 1964, Weeks was a physicist at the Watertown Arsenal and the technical representative for the Committee on Radioactive Shielding.
 In 1964, she worked for the NASA supported Solar Satellite Project at the Harvard College Observatory.
 From 1966 to 1971 Weeks worked as a lecturer in physics at the Newton College of the Sacred Heart.
 She would continue to work at Harvard as a spectroscopist, studying solar satellites at the Harvard College Observatory until she retired in 1976 at the age of eighty-three.

-Weeks died on June 4, 1990, at Newton-Wellesley Hospital in Newton, Massachusetts, due to a stroke.
+Retirement and Late Life

+Dorothy Walcott Weeks retired from Wilson College in 1956.
+She then moved to Wellesley Massachusetts, living with her previous physics teacher, mentor, and long-time friend Louise McDowell.
+The pair enjoyed an active lifestyle, traveling, as well as recreation, even purchasing a New Hampshire summer cabin together in 1946.
+Weeks primarily lived in Wellesley, where she became a well-respected NASA physicist and spectroscopist.
+In 1962, while employed by the United States Army, Weeks led a team which worked to find materials that defended against nuclear weapons, which was of utmost importance in a Cold War-era America.
+After her time at NASA and the Army, in 1966, she became a lecturer at Newton College of the Sacred Heart until 1971.

+Outside of academia, Weeks was a champion for women's rights, primarily the right to upper level schooling.
+Weeks was an active member and the treasurer of the American Association of University Women, as well as being involved in the International Federation of University Women.
+Both of these organizations campaigned for the acceptance, inclusion, and promotion of women in academia.
+Weeks was also the president of the Central Pennsylvania Section of the American Association of Physics Teachers, which provided furthering education courses for physics faculty, expanding the field of physics to better reach the nations youth.
+She wrote several articles, including a piece about the struggles of women in the science fields, which was published in Physics Today in 1960.
+A collection of Weeks' written works, including a personal memoir written during retirement, is currently held at MIT.
+Weeks died in Newton, Massachusetts in 1990 at the age of ninety-seven.